-Some people are laid out flat by medibles and others feel nothing at all.
-How is that possible?
+Sometimes people are laid out flat by medibles and other times edibles don’t work and certain people feel nothing at all.
+How?

 How can this be?
 How can one cannabis cookie send someone to the hospital while another from the same batch be a total dud?

 Anytime we consume anything, our body metabolizes – or processes – that thing.
 Cannabis, and THC in particular, are no different.

 One of the ways our body breaks down molecules is through enzymes.
 One of the key enzymes responsible for metabolizing THC is CYP2C9, a protein that belongs to the cytochrome P450 family.
 CYP2C9 metabolizes just about everything, from drugs we take to hormones produced by our own bodies.

 When CYP2C9 metabolizes THC, it basically “reverses” the molecule’s bioactivity by converting THC into THC-COOH or THC-a, the non-intoxicating form of THC.
 From there, other biochemical pathways either clear THC out of the body or catabolize it (break it down) into its constituent metabolites.

 Okay, enough chemistry.
 What’s this enzyme have to do with the instances when edibles don’t work for certain people?